-At admission, 100% of patients scored either (4) Moderately, (5) Markedly, (6) Severely, or (7) Extremely ill.

-At discharge, the category (score) had changed (reduced) for all 9 (100%) of the patients.
+At admission, 100% of patients scored either (4) Moderately, (5) Markedly, or (6) Severely ill.
+At discharge, the category (score) had changed (reduced) for 78% of the patients.

 3. CORE-OM

 The CORE-OM is a self-report questionnaire which, in essence, measures patients' level of psychological distress.
 It consists of 34 questions that cover 4 dimensions: